postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/working-with-your-team/collaboration-overview.md

 Postman provides a variety of tools to enable and enhance collaboration within your team.
 You can ease the onboarding process by enabling [team discovery](/docs/collaborating-in-postman/working-with-your-team/enabling-team-discovery/), allowing users in your organization to request to join your Postman team.
 You can also create [team workspaces](/docs/collaborating-in-postman/working-with-your-team/collaborating-in-team-workspaces/), where team members can share their work and collaborate on API projects.
 Users can [discuss their work](/docs/collaborating-in-postman/working-with-your-team/discussing-your-work/) directly in Postman by commenting on collections and APIs, including on specific requests, versions, and inline on schemas and scripts.

 To get the most out of Postman's collaboration features, [create](#creating-a-team) or [join](#joining-a-team) a team.
-You can be a member of multiple Postman teams, regardless of if they're Postman Free, Basic, Professional, or Enterprise.
+You can be a member of up to five Postman teams, regardless of if they're Postman Free, Basic, Professional, or Enterprise.

 > Note that if an Enterprise team within your organization implements [domain capture](/docs/administration/managing-your-team/configuring-domain-capture/), you won't be able to remain on or join extra Postman teams with your captured accounts.